Limsanity/vuepress/blog/Web2/GraphQL in Action.md

 #### Learning Curve

 A developer writing a GraphQL-based frontend application will have to learn the syntax of the GraphQL language.
 A developer implementing a GraphQL backend service will have to learn a lot more than just the language.

+## Exploring GraphQL APIs

+This chapter covers:

+- Using GraphQL's in-browser IDE to test GraphQL requests
+- Exploring the fundamentals of sending GraphQL data requests
+- Exploring read and write example operations from the GitHub GraphQL API
+- Exploring GraphQL's introspective features
+- Exploring auto-generated GraphQL APIs

+### The GraphiQL Editor

+GraphiQL can help you improve these requests, validate your improvements, and debug any of the requeststhat are running into problems.

+### The Basics of the GraphQL Language

+A GraphQL request is a tree of **fields**.

+#### Requests

+The source text of a GraphQL request is often referred to as a **document**.

+A GraphQL request might also contain an object to represent values of variables that might be used in the request document text.
+The request might also include meta information about the operations.
+For example, if the request document contains more than one operation, a GraphQL request must include information about which operation to execute.
+If the request document contains only one operation, the GraphQL server will just execute that.

+There are three types of operations that can be used in GraphQL:

+- Query operations that represent a read-only fetch
+- Mutation operations that reprpesent a write followed by a fetch
+- Subscription operations that repesent a request for real-time data updates

+#### Fields

+A field in GraphQL describes on discrete piece of information that you can retrieve about an object.
+It could describe a scalar value, an object, a list of objects.

+You can also cusomize a GraphQL schema to support more scalar values with certain formats.